openshift/installer/docs/dev/aws_ipv6.md

 Note that an IPv4 CIDR is still used for `machineCIDR` since AWS will provide a dual-stack (IPv4 and IPv6) environment.
 We must specify the IPv4 CIDR and AWS will automatically allocate an IPv6 CIDR.

+`OVNKubernetes` is the only `networkType` supported in this environment.

 ## Current Status of IPv6